grace-mok/CZ4010-WEP-Cracking/README.md

 session_key = IV || WEP
 ```

 The session key (or seed) is then used as an input into the ARC4 stream cipher, to produce a keystream that is of the same length as the plaintext that is to be encrypted.
-The plaintext is then XORed with the session key to form the ciphertext as shown below:
+The plaintext is then XORed with the keystream to form the ciphertext as shown below:
 ```
 ciphertext  = plaintext XOR keystream
 ```